Ted Fahey: Representative career

 He made his representative debut for New South Wales in 1910 appearing in two fixtures against a touring All Blacks side and two matches against the New Zealand Maori.
 In 1911 he played in both interstate fixtures against the Queensland with the Waratahs prevailing in each.

-Fahey's first opportunity to represent his country came in 1912 when he was selected in the 1912 Australia rugby union tour of Canada and the U.S. Fahey played in fifteen of the sixteen tour matches including the sole Test of the tour played against the US national side at Berkeley on 16 November 1912 and which the Wallabies won 12–8.
+Fahey's first opportunity to represent his country came in 1912 when he was selected in the 1912 Australia rugby union tour of Canada and the United States Fahey played in fifteen of the sixteen tour matches including the sole Test of the tour played against the US national side at Berkeley on 16 November 1912 and which the Wallabies won 12–8.
 The tour was a disappointment with the squad billeted out in college fraternity houses where the hospitality played havoc with team discipline and as result the team lost against two California University sides and three Canadian provincial sides.
 However Fahey returned with his reputation intact and became club captain for Easts in season 1913 and made further state appearances that year as well as touring with the Wallabies to New Zealand as vice-captain.
 He played in six of the nine tour matches and when tour captain Larry Dwyer was injured in the third match against Wanganui, Ted Fahey's opportunity came to captain his country.
 He captained the Wallabies in the first two Tests in September 1913 and in a tour match against Southland.
 He missed the 3rd Test through injury.
 He made further representative appearances in 1914 when the All Blacks toured Australia playing for a metropolitan Sydney side, for New South Wales and for Australia in the sole Test of a tour which interrupted by the outbreak of the Great War.

 At the war's end in 1919 Fahey captained a New South Wales and an Australian side in matches against an AIF team.
 All told Fahey made 25 international appearances for Australia including four Test cap appearances, two as captain.